 Over 50% of the population are Mayahana Buddhism followers.

 1.2% population are Protestant followers.

 And other religions only account for 0.1% population.

-In Vietnam, Confucianism is a way of life rather than religious beliefs.
-The teachings have encouraged the fondness for learning, love for society, and love for family.
-Besides that, ancestor worship is another tradition of Vietnamese; there are shrines and altars of a family ancestor in every home, even for people with Catholic beliefs as long as there are no superstitious practices.
+In Vietnam, Confucianism is a way of life rather than a religious belief.
+The teachings have encouraged fondness for learning, love for society, and love for family.
+Besides that, ancestor worship is another tradition of the Vietnamese; there are shrines and altars of a family ancestor in every home, even for people with Catholic beliefs as long as there are no superstitious practices.
 The death memorials are held every year with the appropriate offerings like food that the ancestors liked.
 The wedding ceremony can also take place in front of the altar to receive blessings and approval.

 Read more on Religions in Vietnam.